 Q: Are postdocs eligible for the COVID-19 time off banks?

-A: Yes, Postdoctoral research fellows are eligible for university COVID-19 paid time off (Paid Time Off Options & FAQs).
-Dr. O’Riordan also confirmed this in her email to faculty mentors in mid-April.
-If you are a postdoc balancing a modified schedule because of school or daycare cancellations, home-schooling responsibilities, quarantine, COVID-19 illness, or caring for someone with COVID-19, you can use this one-time COVID-19 time prior to using your three weeks of personal paid sick time.
-The university requires reporting on the use of these time off banks.
+A: Yes, Postdoctoral research fellows are eligible for special time off programs for various scenarios related to COVID-19 (such as child care due to daycare closure or school operating virtually, lack of work, personal illness, quarantine or care of an ill or quarantined family member) The university requires reporting on the use of these time off banks.
 Each department in the Medical School is responsible for sending out a Google Form for trainees to track time away from work.
 If you have questions about the time-reporting process, please feel free to follow up with Lisa Gubaci in the Office of Graduate & Postdoctoral Studies or your departmental administrator.

 Q: Why track COVID-19 time?

 A: University leadership is asking all UM members to track time related to COVID-19 when they cannot meet work expectations (e.g., due to being ill with COVID-19, caring for a family member ill with COVID-19, or caring for children due to a lack of daycare/school, or needing to provide homeschooling assistance).
-This data will enable UM to more accurately assess the costs of this crisis, which UM may be able to recoup with future COVID-19 crisis stimulus federal funds.
+This data will enable UM to more accurately assess the costs of this crisis, and in some cases, reimburse costs to federal awards.

 COVID-19 exception time is provided to postdocs.
 Unlike other members of UM, trainees normally do not report their time.
 However, COVID-19-related time is an exception: UM has asked that we provide a means for trainees to report the time they are not able to work due to COVID-19.
 Please be assured that no one can be penalized for using or reporting University-approved COVID-19 exception time.
 If you are a trainee with questions or concerns, please contact your department administrator or the Office of Postdoctoral Studies (email@example.com).